If you are a parent and reading this blog, more likely you are a parent who is really keen on making sure your child learns to swim.

 These days you can take your baby to formal swimming classes.
 At Blue Wave Swim School we start lessons as early as 4 months.
-Swimming lessons can help your children to learn to swim with the proper technique which is what everybody needs in order to be a confident and competent swimmer.
-Swimming professionals also advise parents to monitor their child’s progress during swim lessons and continue their lessons at least until basic water competence is achieved.
+Swimming lessons help your children to learn to swim with the proper technique.
+Without good technique, it’s almost impossible to swim with confidence.
+Swimming professionals also advise parents to monitor your child’s progress during swim lessons and continue their swimming lessons at least till basic water competence is achieved.

 Parents must be mindful that learning to swim is not an event-it’s a process and it’s not a short one.

 Patience is the ability to endure a long wait calmly or deal with a process without frustration.
-25 years of teaching swimming has taught me that focusing only on results and wanting speedy progression will not help a learner regardless of age.
+I have seen it time and time again, that how focusing on wanting speedy progression has put children off completely.

-Of course, asking your child’s swimming teacher for feedback and trying to find out how your child’s progressing every term is very good.
-However, asking for feedback after every single lesson adds some degree of pressure on your child and the swimming teacher and it will not help your child’s learning process.
-By being patient, your child will also relax and doesn’t feel there is a rush to learn swimming.
+Of course, asking your child’s swimming teacher for feedback on your child’s progress is O.k.
+However, asking for feedback after every single lesson is not helpful.
+It just adds some degree of pressure on your child and the swimming teacher.
+Your child will be at ease so as the swim teacher when they feel you’re patient.